IF-Software-Solutions/QuadAssignment/README.md

 # QuadAssignment

-This project is a admission assignment for Quad Solutions
+This repository contains my solution for the admission assessment at Quad Solutions.

+Prerequisites:

+Project structure in repository:

+Project structure visualisation:

+Choice of Front-end:

+Result: